AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

 Without parameters, your URLs would typically be much longer, especially if you are also using dynamic text.
 Text adds many dozens of extra characters onto each URL.

-Finally, your initial set of parameters will become the default values of properties in the template.
+Finally, your initial set of parameters becomes the default values of properties in the template.
 If you build your template, add parameters, and then call the URL without its parameters, the Image Server will create the image with all the defaults you saved in the template.
 Parameters are only needed if you want to change a property.
 If a property does not need to change, you don't need to set a parameter.

 #### Creating Parameters